Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Data science vs. Data analysis: Skills

-Both Data Analysis and Data Scientist require a huge amount of dedication and focus in the field.
+Both Data Analysis and Data Scientist require huge dedication and focus in the field.

 Data Analysis

-A Data Analyst is a professional who collects, processes data, and performs statistical analysis to extract valuable insights for the business.
+A Data Analyst is a professional who collects and processes data, as well as performs statistical analysis to extract valuable insights for the business.
 They prepare charts, graphs, and diagrams to assess and communicate the data to business owners.

 Some skills required by Data analysts are: